 So is Louis C.K. right?
 Yes, for me, life after divorce is better—much better.
 But it took a coherent financial plan to recover my sense of financial security.

 Kristine Hayes is a departmental manager at a small, liberal arts college in Portland, Ore.
 She enjoys competitive pistol shooting and hanging out with Zoey, her corgi.
-Her previous blogs include Say It Forward and Wanting for Something.
+Her previous articles include Say It Forward and Wanting for Something.